FriendsOfMDT/PSD/Documentation/PowerShell Deployment - Operations Guide.md

 - WinPE Extra Directory (configured by default)
 - ISO File name and generation
 - WIM file name and generation

 ### Enable MDT monitoring

 Enable MDT Event Monitoring and specify the MDT server name and ports to be used.

 ### Update CustomSettings.ini

-Edit and Customize CUSTOMSETTINGS.INI to perform the necessary and desired automation and configuration of your OSD deployments.
+Edit and Customize `customsettings.ini` to perform the necessary and desired automation and configuration of your OSD deployments.
 These should be settings to affect the installed OS typically.
 Be sure to configure new PSD properties and variables.

-> PRO TIP: Recommend using the latest customsettings.ini provided in repo.
+> PRO TIP: Recommend using the latest `customsettings.ini` provided in repo.
 This requires that your sections and settings will have to be migrated and tested as well

 ### Update BootStrap.ini

-Edit and customize BOOTSTRAP.INI for your any necessary and desired configuration of your OSD deployments.
+Edit and customize `bootstrap.ini` for your any necessary and desired configuration of your OSD deployments.
 These should be settings to affect the OSD environment typically.
 Be sure to configure new PSD properties and variables.

-> PRO TIP: Recommend using the latest bootstrap.ini provided in repo.
+> PRO TIP: Recommend using the latest `bootstrap.ini` provided in repo.
 If using the new PSDDeployRoots property, remove *all* reference to DeployRoot from BootStrap.ini.

 ### Update Background wallpaper

 By default, a new PSD themed background wallpaper (PSDBackground.bmp) is provided.
 It can be found at Samples folder of the MDT installation.
 Adjust the MDT WinPE Customizations tab to reflect this new bmp (or use your own).

 ### Configure Extra Files

 Create and populate an ExtraFiles folder that contains anything you want to add to WinPE or images.
 Things like CMTRACE.EXE, wallpapers, etc.

 >PRO TIP: Create the same folder structure as where you want the files to land (e.g. \Windows\System32)

 ### Certificates